sthukral36/Email-Spam-Detection/README.md

 Stemming: Reducing words to their base or root form to standardize the text.
 Feature Extraction:

-# Bag of Words (BoW): Representing text data as a matrix of word frequencies.
+# Bag of Words (BoW)
+Representing text data as a matrix of word frequencies.
-# Term Frequency-Inverse Document Frequency (TF-IDF): Reflecting the importance of words by considering their frequency in a document relative to their frequency across all documents.
+# Term Frequency-Inverse Document Frequency (TF-IDF)
+Reflecting the importance of words by considering their frequency in a document relative to their frequency across all documents.

 Model Development:
 Two machine learning algorithms are used for classification: